kyberdrb/clean_pacman_cache_dir/README.md

           packages.emplace_back(alpm_pkg_get_name(pkg), std::move(package));

 2. iterate through all files of the pacman's cache directory with the `std::filesystem` library _(7284/7293 files)_
-   1. save the name of the file to a variable `filename`
+   1. save the filename of the file to a variable `filename`
    2. save the extension of the file to a variable `extension`
    3. if the extension equals to ".part"
       1. add the `filename` to the set of `packageFilesDesignatedForDeletion`

              // structure declaration - before the iteration loop std::set<
-                 std::string              // package name
+                 std::string              // package filename
              > packageFilesDesignatedForDeletion;

              ...